 Made from silk and wool, knit ties are a great way to fit into a more formal business environment while displaying a certain amount of sprezzatura and casualness.
 Their luxurious feel and cri de la soie texture make them a style staple for future corporate raiders, oil barons and media moguls that are still grasping onto their youth.
 Click here to see a selection of the finest knit ties from Fort Belvedere.

 The herringbone jacket is a perfect way to turn what could otherwise be a more formal jacket into something casual without a wild pattern.
 With its country appeal, it became very popular for wear by those who frequented or took part in equestrian events.
 It was the jacket to use when you wanted to dress up for a date on the town but without looking like you were attending a funeral.
 With flap pockets and larger buttons to increase its casual tone, it has been and still remains a staple in ivy style.
-Today, it works very well with a pair of boots, an oxford cloth button down shirt and corduroy pants.
-Click here to buy a herringbone jacket.
+Today, it works very well with a pair of boots, an oxford cloth button-down shirt and corduroy pants.

 Two Button Cuff Jacket